fore5fire/devil/README.md

 ## Project Priorities
 In order of importance:
 1. Be unsuprising.
-Suprises hide bugs, and a primary purpose of courier is to help find bugs.
+Unexpected behavior hides bugs, and a primary purpose of courier is to help find bugs.
 2. Be flexible.
 Implementations don't always match the spec, so flexibility is more important than compliance.
 3. Be inclusive.
 This means including lots of useful protocols and features as